 CID Inspector Shekhar (Dev Anand) is investigating he murderer of a newspaper editor killed by Sher Singh (Mehmood), whom Shekhar had bumped into at the scene of the crime when Sher Singh was leaving.
 He later chases the man in Rekha’s (Shakila) car, but who escapes thanks to her not believing Shekhar to be a cop.
 Master (Johny Walker), a common thief, who witnesses the crime is arrested as the murder suspect, is later released by Shekhar.
 Sher Singh is ultimately arrested but Shekhar. knowing that he is only the front man, continues the investigation.
 He is bribed by a mysterious woman, Kamini (Waheeda Rehman), to stop investigation, but he refuses.
 Love blossoms between Shekhar and Rekha.
 Meanwhile, at the prison, Sher Singh is killed by fellow prisoners planted there to silence him and Shekhar is implicated and tried for his murder…

 CID was really Raj Khosla’s breakthough film.
 Khosla had initially entered the film industry with hopes of making it as a playback singer.
 He, however, went on to become one of the great directors of Hindi Cinema.
 He assisted Guru Dutt through the making of Baazi (1951), Jaal (1952), Baaz (1953) and part of Aar Paar (1954) before getting a break with Jaal’s producer, TR Fatehchand, and making Milap (1955) starring Dev Anand and Geeta Bali.
-The film however failed to create many waves but fortunately for Khosla, mentor Guru Dutt was behind him and produced CID for him.
+The film, an adaptation of the Frank Capra classic, Mr. Deeds Goes To Town (1936), however, failed to create any waves but fortunately for Khosla, mentor Guru Dutt was behind him and produced CID for him.

 Dev Anand effortlessly plays his role of the CID Inspector though for once he is the man representing the law rather than a man living a live of crime on the streets of Bombay.
 By now a common fixture in the urban crime thrillers of the 1950s, he had also begun to acquire his starry accessories – the puff in the air, sing-song delivery and total nonchalance were becoming a part of every role he played.
 Shakila makes an ideal supporting heroine, one of her few big A-grade films and Johnny Walker is at his comic best.
 Mehmood makes the best of his small role but stardom was still a way off for him yet.
 However, they are all eclipsed by Waheeda Rehman, who makes a stunning Hindi film debut in the film as a vamp!
 Born into a traditional Muslim family in Chingleput in South India, she was trained in Bharatnatyam.
 She was spotted by Guru Dutt in a song in the Telugu film Rojulu Marayi (1955) and was brought to Bombay and cast in the film.
 She scores highly in the film particularly in the sequences where she tries to bribe Dev Anand or in the song Kahin Pe Nigahen Kahin Pe Nishana as she tries to seduce the villain and allow the hero to escape revealing her extraordinary facial mobility and dancer’s grace.
 Khosla maintained he learnt the ropes of directing actors from Guru Dutt who taught him to focus on the eyes of the performance as it is the eyes that are the most expressive.
 “Guru Dutt told me that eighty per cent of acting is done with the eyes of the actor, and twenty per cent the rest.”
 Though it has to be said here that Khosla was most unhappy with Waheeda’s performance during the making of the film and the two did not particularly get on with each other during the filming.